 If there’s sufficient content, it’s optimized for search engines, the traffic is continuously growing, and enough leads and customers are being generated, you can count your inbound marketing campaign as a success.
 However, this doesn’t mean you can sit back and relax: Gaining new customers is important for your company’s growth, but it is much more important to keep these customers as long as possible.
 On one hand, it is easier to convince existing customers to make future purchases than to start from scratch with a new customer.
 On the other hand, inbound marketing also aims to encourage satisfied customers to do your advertising for you, by sharing your content or recommending products.

 To maintain a relationship with your customers, you should always keep in contact with them.
 Newsletters are just as useful as blog posts or social network posts.
 After the initial phase, make sure that content is high-quality and tailored to your users, since your inbound campaign will be less successful if the quality decreases.
 The various communication channels are the first point of contact nowadays when customers have problems.
 Specialized staff are needed to run the profiles and answer any queries so that customers feel at ease and taken care of.

 Successful inbound marketing examples

-Another example is the department store Macy’s, which was founded over 150 years ago, and now boasts over 800 stores in 45 states.
+- Macy’s: the department store was founded over 150 years ago and now boasts over 800 stores in 45 states.
 A recent competition, named 'Frank Sepe Sweeps', promoted their fitness wear as well as provided weekly fitness tips.
 All people had to do to enter was to 'like' the page and allow Facebook access.
 The winner received a $1,000 gift card for a new fitness wardrobe from the store.